MarTech

 • Easily expand your campaigns across multiple channels, markets, or customer segments without reinventing the wheel.

-Take a common scenario: a potential customer visits your website, downloads a whitepaper, and later abandons their shopping cart.
+Take the following common scenario, for example: a potential customer visits your website, downloads a whitepaper, and later abandons their shopping cart.
 Without marketing technology, these might remain three separate events.
 With an integrated MarTech stack, you can automatically:

 1. Update their profile in your CRM with their interest area based on the whitepaper topic